 Offer them as a snack at a party.

 They make tasty gifts too.

-A quick and easy recipe that’s so impressive during the holidays.
+A quick (hands on time) and easy recipe that’s so impressive during the holidays.

 They’re sweet and sour, but balanced.
 The cranberry pops under the pressure of a bite, an exhilarating sensation I might add, then sweetness kicks in leaving a bold experience of both sweet and sour.
 Can cranberry sauce do that?